Toggle: English / Spanish

 Finger(s) can be smashed by a hammer blow, car door, desk drawer, baseball, or some other force.

 - Difficulty moving the tip of the finger

 - Discoloration or bruising of the finger or fingernail

 - Loss of fingernail

-- DO NOT Splint a smashed finger without first consulting your health care provider.
-You may decrease finger movement.
+- Do not splint a smashed finger without first consulting your provider.

-- DO NOT Try to drain a swollen finger unless your health care provider instructs you to do so.
+- Do not drain blood from under the fingernail unless your provider instructs you to do so.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.